 CommUnify (formerly the Community Action Commission of Santa Barbara County) was formed in 1964 as a 15-member Community Action Committee appointed by the County Board of Supervisors to address the causes and conditions of poverty.
 In May 1967, CommUnify was incorporated as a private nonprofit organization providing Head Start early education services, followed by a senior support program in October of the same year.
 In 1969, an adult job-training program was added to our menu of services.
 CommUnify has gradually expanded to include a wide array of programs focused on addressing the causes and conditions of poverty.

-CommUnify is now one of the largest nonprofit organizations in Santa Barbara County, employing nearly 400 staff and operating over 20 programs and services in the community, including Head Start/Early Start programs, the Senior Healthy Lunch program, energy assistance, home weatherization services, financial literacy and family self-sufficiency supportive services, a variety of prevention and intervention services for youth, and 2-1-1 information and referral helpline.
+CommUnify is now one of the largest nonprofit organizations in Santa Barbara County, employing nearly 400 staff and operating over 20 programs and services in the community, including Head Start/Early Start programs, energy assistance, home weatherization services, financial literacy and family self-sufficiency supportive services, a variety of prevention and intervention services for youth, and 2-1-1 information and referral helpline.
 CommUnify prides itself on its sound fiscal practices and strong financial status as a growing nonprofit organization.
 The organization’s foundation is the tripartite Board structure, made up of one-third low-income (or representatives); one-third elected officials (or representatives); and one-third private or business representatives.